 Arbouretum recorded Song of the Rose in with Steve Wright at Wrightway Studios.
 While previous records were recorded in a matter of days, Song of the Rose took weeks.
 Attention to production details augment their time-tested emphasis on capturing the energy of performance.
 Song of the Rose is the first time the band has mixed with Kyle Spence at his studios in Athens, GA (Kurt Vile, Luke Roberts, Harvey Milk).

-At their root, the songs and compositions of Song of the Rose is the concept of balance.
+At the root of the songs and compositions on Song of the Rose is the concept of balance.
 As is true for the movements of Tai Chi, of which Dave Heumann is an avid practitioner, each motion both musical and lyrical has an equal but opposite motion, that works together harmoniously.
 “Woke Up On The Move” pores over nature’s beauty as much as it heeds the warning of humankind’s destructive potential.
 The variations that result from the constant push and pull throughout Song of the Rose make Arbouretum’s music as arresting as it is thoughtful.
 The lyrical imagery makes it masterful.

 World Split Open (Live)

 When Delivery Comes (Live Acoustic)